Bayonetta: Other media

-The original Bayonetta was also used as a basis for a Pachislot and an 16-bit-style browser game.
+In 2014, Udon Entertainment released a book titled The Eyes of Bayonetta, which included a list of her abilities.

 Reception

-Bayonetta, Bayonetta 2 and Bayonetta 3 all received generally positive reviews from critics, according to review aggregator Metacritic.
+Bayonetta, Bayonetta 2, and Bayonetta 3 all received generally positive reviews from critics according to review aggregator Metacritic.
 Bayonetta 2 was nominated for Game of the Year at The Game Awards 2014, though it ultimately lost to Dragon Age: Inquisition.